 The University does not normally consider medical certificates for long-standing controlled conditions, or self-limiting illness, as evidence in support of extenuating circumstances affecting performance.
 Students in this category would normally have had the benefit of experience, medical knowledge or help to control the condition or illness, and would normally have registered with the Disabled Student Coordinator, the Disability Adviser, and be working to an agreed Learning Plan.
 It follows that such students should contact the Disability Adviser at an early point so that these circumstances can be recorded and appropriate arrangements put in place, in line with QMU's disability policy statement.
-Further information may be found in the Student Handbook and on the University's website at https://www.gmu.ac.uk/study-here/student-services/disability-service/
+Further information may be found in the Student Handbook and on the Disability Service website.